Ahmed0x00/analyse-data/README.md

     Ensure you have Python installed:
         Download and install Python from the official website: Python.org.

-    Install pip:
     pip is usually included with Python.
 You can check if pip is installed by running the following command in your terminal or command prompt:

-        ```bash
+bash

 pip --version
-        ```

 If pip is not installed, you can download it by following the instructions here.

 Install required libraries: